Why Can't I Walk Away: Reception

+Contemporary reception

+The album received a positive critical reception upon its release.
+Record World noted that "Vic makes a ripple of 'Star Dust' and a ball out of 'Like Someone in Love.'"
+The Cincinnati Enquirer enjoyed the "excellent choices for Vic's smooth phasing and warm vocal quality".
+Journal & Courier called it "one of his best efforts in years".
+The Memphis Press-Scimitar praised Damone for continuing in his "mini-Sinatra style, sleepily cooing the words".

+Retrospective reviews

-Dave Nathan of AllMusic stated that "Damone brings off steady performances of 11 tunes, some standards, but mostly contemporary material.
-That he can croon with the best is shown on "Watch What Happens," arranged by Billy Byers, and on "Stardust."
+Retrospectives were also positive.
+Dave Nathan of Allmusic's stated that "Damone brings off steady performances of 11 tunes, some standards, but mostly contemporary material.
+That he can croon with the best is shown on 'Watch What Happens,' arranged by Billy Byers, and on 'Stardust.'
 But he is equally adroit on up-tempo tunes."

-Record World notes "Vic makes a ripple of "Star Dust" and a ball out of "Like Someone in Love."

-The Cincinnati Enquirer enjoyed the "excellent choices for Vic's smooth phasing and warm vocal quality".